Nantwich’s Hidden Walled Garden

 The garden today

-The walled garden, which at the time of writing is neglected and overgrown, is unusual because of its age (most walled gardens are Victorian) and its proximity to a town centre (most are attached to stately homes in the countryside).
+The walled garden is not open to the public and is neglected and overgrown.
+The garden is unusual because of its age (most walled gardens are Victorian) and its proximity to a town centre (most are attached to stately homes in the countryside).
 Historic England (formerly English Heritage) considers it to be a rare surviving example of a walled garden of its time period.

 Its recent history